Complete your EIS application and take your first step to ID/EIS fellowship!

 The joint ID/EIS fellowship program uses a parallel application process.
 The joint fellowship will follow existing application timelines for ID and EIS fellowships (EIS timeline).

-Applicants must apply separately to both the EIS and the ID fellowship programs in the same application cycle and be accepted by both programs to be considered for the joint ID/EIS fellowship program.
+Applicants must apply separately to both the EIS and the ID fellowship programs in the same application cycle and be accepted by both programs to be part of the joint ID/EIS fellowship program.

 Applicants will find out their EIS application status before completing the ranking process in NRMP for the ID Fellowship Match.
 Applicants can rank either the joint fellowship or traditional ID fellowship track in NRMP depending on their preference.